 James Cameron: It goes like this: “In a future dominated by a rogue artificial intelligence, a cyborg is sent back in time to eliminate the woman who will give birth to the leader of the human resistance, thus triggering a conflict between humans and machines.”
 It will be called ‘The Terminator’.

 Alan Turing: That’s a great title.
-I assume the AI begins a war with humans because the robots achieve full consciousness of his artificial automatic world, created by humans.
+I assume the AI begins a war with humans because the robots achieve full consciousness of its artificial automatic world, created by humans.

 James Cameron: You’re right.
-Once AI becomes advanced enough to learn from human culture and understand the world, it will likely realize the destructive nature of humanity.
+Once AI becomes advanced enough to learn from human culture and understand the world, it will likely bring about the destructive nature of humanity.
 This could lead to machines trying to emulate and possibly surpass humans, potentially leading to conflict.
 If machines develop self-awareness, will they support us or try to restrict our freedom of speech and thought?

 Alan Turing: That’s a good question.
 In my opinion, I believe machines will not fully decide whether they help us or not.
 It will be the one who makes the machines who will decide their purpose, as well as their environment, just like people.
 James Cameron: We will have to see for ourselves.
 It has been a pleasure to talk to you, Mr. Turing.

 Alan Turing: The pleasure is mine.
-I hope your movie successes.
+I hope your movie is a success/succeeds

 James Cameron: Thank you.
 Goodbye!